They might have flummoxed and annoyed you, but SAP calculations are a critical part of the design cycle for any residential scheme.

 The performance of fabric energy is measured using estimates from DFEE / TFEE.
 As with emissions a range of baseline values depending on the size of the property is used to set the target under SAP.

-Once the site is established heating, lighting and ventilation systems are introduced–different items are chosen from the databases of the manufacturer where they are identified.
+The different factors of the chosen heating, lighting and ventilation systems are introduced–different items are chosen from the databases of the manufacturer where they are identified.

 It is fair to say that designers and architects have not paid much attention to SAP in the past–but since the significant changes in 2005, SAP 2009 and again in 2014, compliance with the SAP regulations and, in effect, Part L of the Building Regulations has become much tougher.
 Working without a SAP model now causes more problems!